“How are you?”

 And being in that middle ground can be numbing in itself.

-That’s why okay sometimes means you’re really not okay.
-Although okay is enough, just being okay is not always okay.
+Although okay is usually enough, just being okay doesn’t always mean you’re okay.

 From there, I could easily tell you: You know what?
 It’s okay not to be okay… and tell you stuff about getting through your emotions.